Sjeiti/ronvalstarnl/src/data/markdown/post_modern-animation-for-web.md

 When I found Adobe Animate could not export to SVG my initial solution was to create keyframes for the entire bezier animation.
 This meant all keyframes were exported in one go, I just had to toggle their visibility.

-It looks somewhat choppy but who's going to notice at icon size.
+It looks somewhat choppy but fine for a small icon.
 The final size is 2.97 KB.

 ```html